-Today, more than 65 years after the end of the Second World War, the site where the camp was located, locally known by the name Staro Sajmište – the Old Fairgrounds - stands practically in ruins.
+Today, 75 years after the end of the Second World War, the site where the camp was located, locally known by the name Staro Sajmište – the Old Fairgrounds - stands practically in ruins.

 The former camp complex is a derelict and impoverished settlement, inhabited by a few hundred families who maintain the dilapidated buildings and unpaved paths, often at their own expense.

 Scattered among the residential properties are several artists’ ateliers (remnants of an artists’ colony that existed there in the 1950s), but also car repair shops, stores, warehouses and workshops – as well as a high school, tourist agency, bookshop, restaurant, even a small stage which for the past ten years has served as a venue for rock concerts, boxing matches, theatre plays and dances.

 Far too many residents of the Serbian capital remain unaware that less than a mile from downtown Belgrade are the remnants of a Nazi concentration camp, and the single most important site of the Holocaust in Serbia.

 The main aim of my project has been to explore the reasons behind this longstanding attitude of neglect, but also raise awareness, both in Serbia and internationally, of the importance of Sajmište as a place of memory.